open-education-hub/operating-systems/content/chapters/io/lab/content/file-descriptors.md

 Change the message written to `write_file.txt` by `support/file-descriptors/open_read_write.c` **to a shorter one**.
 It is important that the new message be shorter than the first one.
-Now recompile the code and then run it and then inspect the contents of the `write_file.txt` file.
+Now recompile the code, then run it, and then inspect the contents of the `write_file.txt` file.

 If the new message were `"Something short"`, the contents of `write_file.txt` should be: